LucieMichelet/Space-Telecommunications/README.md

 ### Members : Lucie MICHELET - Hugo LANCERY

-<p> In this repository you will find two files "Projet_1_Rect" and "Projet_2_RCC" that are the same matlab files but applied to two different signal, the RectPulse and the Root-Raised-Cosine.
+<p> In this repository you will find two files "Projet_1_Rect" and "Projet_2_RCC" that are the same matlab files but applied to two different signals, the RectPulse and the Root-Raised-Cosine.
 You can also find our report as a pdf, and the subject of this class.</p>